 - Ensuring compliance with all elements of this policy, BYOB Procedure, other related policies and procedures.

-- Working with the Highsmith Student Union and Student Activities staff to ensure that only individuals of appropriate age possess or consume alcohol and that visibly intoxicated individuals do not possess or consume alcohol.
+- Working with the Highsmith Student Union staff to ensure that only individuals of appropriate age possess or consume alcohol and that visibly intoxicated individuals do not possess or consume alcohol.
 Those who do not comply will be required to leave the premises.
 University police will be contacted when necessary.

 - Preventing any damage that could occur to the facility during a BYOB event.